 Charles Finny is a partner at Saunders Unsworth Ltd. He was CEO of the Wellington Regional Chamber of Commerce from 2005 to 2010, and prior to that he worked as a diplomat and trade official, including postings in China, Taiwan and Singapore.
 He is a fluent Mandarin speaker.

-Mr Finny is a member of the Board of New Zealand Trade and Enterprise, the New Zealand Film Commission and Kawarau Estate Limited.
-He is also a member of the Victoria University of Wellington Council and a former Chair of the Local Government Forum.
+Mr Finny is a member of the Board of New Zealand Trade and Enterprise, Kawarau Estate Limited and Wool Yarns.
+He is a former Chair of the Local Government Forum and also served on the Victoria University of Wellington Council for eight years.

-Victoria Spackman is Director Creative and Director Te Auaha at Weltec and Whitireia Polytechnics.
-Te Auaha is the polytechnics’ School of Creativity.
+Victoria Spackman is Director Creative and Director Te Auaha New Zealand Institute of Creativity at WelTec and Whitireia Polytechnics.
 She is also a director and co-owner of the screen and visitor experience company the Gibson Group and was its Chief Executive.

-Ms Spackman’s governance experience includes: board member of Screenrights, an Australian statutory company responsible for collecting and distributing audio visual royalties; committee member of FirstBoards, a working group of the Institute of Directors which encourages high quality governance in small to medium enterprises and new companies; twelve years with Bats Theatre; and the Screen Production and Development Association.
+Ms Spackman’s governance experience includes: chair of Ackama Group, a trans-Tasman technology company; board member of Screenrights, an Australian statutory company responsible for collecting and distributing audio visual royalties; committee member of FirstBoards, a working group of the Institute of Directors which encourages high quality governance in small to medium enterprises and new companies; 12 years with Bats Theatre; and the Screen Production and Development Association.
 Ms Spackman holds qualifications in arts and law from Victoria University.

 In 2012, she was awarded the LexisNexis Private Sector In-House Lawyer of the Year.
 In 2015 she received the Arts and Culture category award in the nationwide Women of Influence awards.

 In June 2016, as part of the Queen’s 90th Birthday Honours List, Victoria was made an Officer of the New Zealand Order of Merit for services to theatre, film and television.